AdobeDocs/experience-platform.en/help/sources/connectors/analytics/pendo-webhook.md

 Experience Platform provides support for ingesting data from third-party analytics application.
 Support for analytics providers include [!DNL Pendo].

 [[!DNL Pendo]](https://pendo.io/) is a product-analytics app built to help software companies develop products that resonate with customers.
-The app allows software makers to embed in their products a wide range of tools that can lead both to a better product experience for users and new insights for the product team.
+The app allows software makers to embed with their products a wide range of tools that can lead both to a better product experience for users and new insights for the product team.

 The [!DNL Pendo] source allows you to ingest supported Webhook Event Schemas and their associated event data from [!DNL Pendo.io] using the [[!DNL Pendo] Webhooks](https://support.pendo.io/hc/en-us/articles/360032285012-Webhooks).
 The [!DNL Pendo] source connector works with [!DNL Pendo] URL webhooks.